HankB/MkDocs-blog/docs/tech/NVME_performance-Bicool_Mini_Base-vs-IO_Board.md

 ## Process

 1. Install vanilla Debian Bookworm to the 256GB NVME SSD.
-The same SSD will be used for all testinig.
+The same SSD will be used for all testing.
 It will be erased using `blkdiscard` prior to each installatioin and it will be trimmed prior to each disk benchmark.
 1. Perform two benchmarks on the CM4/4GB on the Mini Base.
 Direct a small fan at the SSD to control temperature and note results including SSD temperature.
 1. Evaluate.
 1. Swap the NVME SSD to the IO Board with the CM4/8GB.